Sommer, Robert 1967. Sociofugal Space. American Journal of Sociology 72(6): 654-660.

 Identity is a phenomenon that emerges from the dialectic between individual and society.
 Identity types, on the other hand, are social products tout court, relatively stable elements of objective social reality (the degree of stability being, of couse, socially determined in its turn).
 As such, they are the topic of some form of theorizing in any society, even if they are stable and the formation of individual identities is relatively unproblematic.
 Theories about identity are always embedded in a more general interpretation of reality; they are 'built into' the symbolic universe and its theoretical legitimations, and vary with the character of the latter.
 Identity remians unintelligbile unless it is located in a world.
 (Berger & Luckmann 1991: 195)

 In the first instance, identity occurs between what Mary Douglas calls the personal (physical) and social bodies.
-In the second instance, characters or identity/behavioral types are products of sociocultural processes - they are outside the individual.
+In the second instance,

 The rural Haitian who internalizes Voudun psychology will become possessed as soon as he discovers certain well-defined signs.
 Similarly, the New York intellectual who internalizes Freudian psychology will become neurotic as soon as he diagnoses certain well-known symptoms.
 Indeed, it is possible that, given a certain biographical context, signs or symptoms will be produced by the individuals himself.
 The Haitian will, in that case, produce not symptoms of neurosis but signs of possession, while the New Yorker will construct his neurosis in conformity with the recognized symptomatology.
 (Berger & Luckmann 1991: 199)